 We'll create a new set of numbers, \mathbb{C} , by adding i to the set \mathbb{R} .
-We'd like to perform the same arithmetic on this new set that we can perform with real numbers, so we have to define multiplication and addition for our new set, and maybe add more objects.
+We'd still like to perform arithmetic on this set, so we have to extend our definitions of addition and multiplication, and maybe add more objects.